 - Might not effectively remove waterproof makeup

 Heimish’s vegan oil cleanser for acne-prone skin is a solid facial cleanser that turns into a silky milk consistency upon application.
 The lightweight texture works like magic to remove stubborn makeup and dirt from your skin without leaving it feeling tight.
 As it contains citrus herb oils, white flower complex, coconut extract, and shea butter, you will notice naturally brightened and nourished skin.
 Dissolving easily into the skin, the All Clean Balm is an oil cleanser for blackheads and clogged pores which doesn’t leave behind any messy residue.
 And with the tiny spatula provided, you can ensure clean application too!
+Check out this video to better understand the functions of this product.

 - Contains nourishing ingredients